fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Do you feel that building a series of small projects is better for learning and cementing one's development skill than building moderate to large applications?

 > Can you do a video on the type of organizational skills you have and the ones needed for software devs?

 > Will web dev be around for the next 20 years?